CDC Technical Assistance Platform

 Where we work

-TAP is working in 13+ countries—Botswana, Cote d’Ivoire, The Democratic Republic of Congo, Ethiopia, Kenya, Mozambique, Namibia, Nigeria, Rwanda, South Africa, Uganda, Vietnam, and Zambia.
+TAP has worked in 13+ countries—Botswana, Cote d’Ivoire, The Democratic Republic of the Congo, Ethiopia, Kenya, Mozambique, Namibia, Nigeria, Rwanda, South Africa, Uganda, Vietnam, and Zambia.

 Meet the CDC TAP team